-One more important point: When using fixtures in the bathroom designed for other applications check wet location ratings and recommendations from local codes.
-We at The Bathtubber want you safe in your sanctuary.
+One more important point: When using fixtures in the bathroom designed for other applications, check wet location ratings and recommendations from local codes.
+We at The Bathtubber want you to be safe in your sanctuary.

-Read about my specific recommendations for some of the best recessed lights, vanity lights and statement chandeliers here.
+Read about my specific recommendations for some of the best recessed lights, vanity lights, and statement chandeliers.

 For the Best Bathroom Lighting, Use Separate Switches and Dimmers